1. Collegiate: Open to students of a 4-year university or college.

 - OBC reserves the right to move competitors to other events and change the schedule at any time.

 - Sandy Run Regional Park has 24 spots available on a first-come, first-served basis for team tents and designated areas.
+Please request a tent spot when registering.

 - Masters divisions are based on average age.
 Please register in the appropriate age category.